Luellen Matthews, the new executive director of Howard County's Domestic Violence Center, is aiming to be unemployed.

 The center's board chose Ms. Matthews, who began work last month, from among more than 120 applicants.
 Board members and center staff said the 19-year-old organization can benefit from her administrative, communication and business skills.

-In her month as the center's director, she already has begun reorganizing its 24-member staff.
+In her month as the center's director, she already has begun reorganizing its 24-person staff.
 Another key mission is to increase public awareness about domestic violence.

-During the next five years, she would like for the center -- which is renting office space on Route 108 in east Columbia -- to move into its own offices, expand the number of beds in its shelter and offer more services to children who come to the center with their mothers.
+Over the next five years, she would like to see the center, which is renting office space on Route 108 in east Columbia, move into its own offices, expand the number of beds in its shelter and offer more services to children who come to the center with their mothers.

 The center's client load -- women in counseling or staying at its shelter and transitional homes -- has soared, from 379 women at the end of last year to 495 in April.
 Ms. Matthews expects the center to have more than 500 clients by the end of this year.

-The number of calls to the center's 24-hour help line increased about 60 percent from 1991 to the end of last year.
+The number of calls to the center's 24-hour help line increased about 60 percent between 1991 and the end of last year.